vcse59/C-11_Concepts/README.md

 # Uniform initialization
 # Range-based for loop
 # Lambda functions and expressions
+#### Lambda syntax:
+#### (Capture clause) (parameter_list) mutable exception ->return_type
+####  {
+####  Method definition;
+####  }

+Capture closure: Lambda introducer as per C++ specification.

+Parameter list: Also called as lambda declarations.
+Is optional and is similar to the parameter list of a method.

+Mutable: Optional.
+Enables variables captured by a call by value to be modified.

+exception: Exception specification.
+Optional.
+Use “noexcept” to indicate that lambda does not throw an exception.

+Return_type: Optional.
+The compiler deduces the return type of the expression on its own.
+But as lambdas get more complex, it is better to include return type as the compiler may not be able to deduce the return type.

+Method definition: Lambda body.

+A capture clause of lambda definition is used to specify which variables are captured and whether they are captured by reference or by value.

+An empty capture closure [ ], indicates that no variables are used by lambda which means it can only access variables that are local to it.

+The “capture-default” mode indicates how to capture outside the variables referenced in Lambda:

+The capture closure [&] means the variables are captured by reference.
+The capture closure [=] indicates that the variables are captured by value.
+If we have a capture-default & a capture clause, then we cannot have an identifier in the capture of that particular capture can have the & identifier.
+Similarly, if the capture clause contains capture-default =, then the capture clause cannot have the form = identifier.
+Also, an identifier or ‘this’ cannot appear more than once in the capture clause.

 # Alternative function syntax
 # Explicit overrides and final
 # A constant null pointer, nullptr